aiidateam/aiida-core/docs/source/index.rst

    **How-To Guides**

-   The how-to guides provide concrete goal-oriented recipes for how to achieve certain tasks with AiiDA.
+   Learn how to use AiiDA to power your own work.

    .. container:: link-box bottom